 Why Brain Injury Cases Require Specialized Legal Expertise

 Not all personal injury attorneys have the knowledge, resources, or experience necessary to effectively handle traumatic brain injury cases.
-These claims differ from routine car accident or premises liability matters in several critical ways:
+These claims require specialized knowledge and experience:

 Complex Medical and Scientific Issues